skypto/content-md/js/01-objects-1.md

 For example: person.age will return 29.

-You can also _chain_ dot notations to react deeper nested values.
+You can also _chain_ dot notations to reach deeper nested values.

 Let's say we had written our object like this: